codeigniter4/CodeIgniter4/user_guide_src/source/general/views.rst

 	$renderer = \Config\Services::renderer();

-.. important:: You should created services only within controllers.
+.. important:: You should create services only within controllers.
 If you need access to the View class
 	from a library, you should set that as a dependency in the constructor.

 Then you can use any of the three standard methods that it provides.